megascatterbomb/mega_mod/README.md

 A collection of VScript mods for various maps that I think improve the overall gameplay experience.
 If you would like to play on a server with these mods, connect to `tf2.megascatterbomb.com`.

-Installation:
+### Installation:
 - Copy the contents of the repo to `tf/scripts/vscripts`
 - Add `script_execute mega_mod/main.nut` to the end of your server.cfg

+### Configuration:
-- You can disable any mods you don't want to use by modifying `scriptdata/mega_mod_config.txt` after loading the mod once.
+You can disable any mods you don't want to use by modifying `scriptdata/mega_mod_config.txt` after loading the mod once.
+- The internal name for each global mod is listed under each heading in this readme.
+- Map specific mods are named after the filename of their map.
+- All mods default to `true` in the cfg (enabled).

-Feature-specific cvars for vscript_convar_allowlist:
+Some mods depend on certain cvars being in vscript_convar_allowlist:
 - `sv_allow_point_servercommand` if you want to use gamemode-specific cfgs.
 - `sig_mvm_robot_multiplier_tank_hp` if you want MvM health scaling to apply to tanks.
 Also depends on [rafmod](https://github.com/rafradek/sigsegv-mvm).

-Project structure:
+### Project structure:
+- `/arena_addons`
+  - Addons that utilize the official addon support in the [VScript Arena](https://steamcommunity.com/workshop/filedetails/?id=3360196477) community fix by Lizard of Oz.
 - `/common`
   - Script files that may be included by any map-specific mod or global mod when needed.
-Typically contains templates that may require map-specific setup.
+Typically contains templates that require map-specific setup (PLR is a good example of this).
 - `/globalmods`
   - Script files that are included on many/all maps.
 Can be used for gamemode specific stuff by using conditions evaluated on map launch (See mega_mod/globalmods/5cp_anti_stalemate.nut as an example).
   - Global mods must include these functions: